-Feel free to make this stuffing for the entire Thanksgiving table, not just the vegetarian/vegan guests.
+Feel free to make this moist, slightly sweet stuffing for the entire Thanksgiving table, not just the vegetarian/vegan guests.
 The vegetable protein sausage is a good substitute for the real thing.

 Make Ahead: The stuffing can be made a day in advance; refrigerate either unbaked or baked and then cooled.
 Reheat, covered, in a 350-degree oven until warmed through.

 Yield: Makes about 10 cups (or 6 servings if using half of the stuffing for a related recipe)

 - 7 ounces vegetable protein sausage, such as Gimme Lean brand (or other soy sausage), crumbled

 - 3 ribs celery, trimmed and cut into small dice